Mounting Windows' NTFS on [Open]Solaris x86/x64

 # /usr/bin/xumount /mnt - OR - # /usr/bin/xumount /dev/dsk/c2t0d0p1

-Check the Miscellaneous filesystem support for OpenSolaris on x86 page and Moinak Ghosh's blog post Mount and Access NTFS and Ext2FS from Solaris x86 for the rest of the fine details.
+Check the Miscellaneous filesystem support for OpenSolaris on x86 page (link removed on 12/23/14) and Moinak Ghosh's blog post Mount and Access NTFS and Ext2FS from Solaris x86 for the rest of the fine details.